JRWSP/jrwsp.github.io/_pages/about.md

 I will soon be starting a new postdoctoral position in Italy.
 My research interests also include quantum computing, numerical optimization, and quantitative finance.

-In my free time, I enjoy diving, hiking, and good drinks.
+I enjoy diving🤿, hiking🥾, coding💻, and drinking🍺

+I am a cat person 🐈

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.